sschleemilch/slimline.nvim/README.md

 <!-- panvimdoc-ignore-end -->

 A minimal Neovim statusline written in Lua.
+Do we need another statusline?
+Probably not, do we have one?
+Yep

 It started with doing my own statusline implementation.
 Therefore, configuration options are quite limited and the design is very opinionated at this moment.
-Reason for writing it was mainly fun and to know more about the Neovim ecosystem.
+Reason for writing it was mainly just 4 fun and having exactly what I want, function and aestetic wise.

-Currently only those components are available that cannot be reordered or switched off:
+Currently only those components are available that cannot be reordered or switched off.
+Configuration options are mainly about changing the style:
 - Mode
 - Filename + Path
 - Git Branch + File added, modified and removed lines